Translate

 Every "Hollywood Swinging" cheer/hand clap rhyme doesn't include the "don't take no jive" phrase.
 For example, the earliest example that I found (a cheer from 1976: Washington D.C.) on the Old Mother Hippletoe:Rural And Urban Children' Songs vinyl record.

-Note that this is an example of an introduction and taunting footstomping cheer.
-There are other types of footstomping cheers (for instance, cheers that serve as opportunities to show off one's dancing and stepping skills).
+There were different sub-categories of foot stomping cheers.
+"Hollywood swinging" cheers were examples of introduction and taunting foot stomping cheers.
+Another type of foot stomping cheers were those that served as opportunities to show off one's dancing and stepping skills).
 These taunting cheers should be considered "dramatic plays" in which girls put on the role of a tough, street wise girl (although that wasn't how they acted "in real life".

 -snip-